-Professor and Director of Undergraduate Studies of Philosophy; Senior Advisor to the Dean
+Professor and Director of Undergraduate Studies in Philosophy; Departmental Advisor for Philosophy; Senior Advisor to the Dean

 James Dodd is Professor of Philosophy at the New School for Social Research.

 I turned to philosophy when I realized that there were common questions that drive very different kinds of disciplines, from anthropology to mathematics, from history to the natural sciences.
 I became dedicated to philosophy, both as a researcher and a teacher, when I learned just how powerfully and rigorously these questions could be articulated in philosophical conversation.
 Philosophy does not replace the diversity of intellectual pursuit, but it does illuminate the common horizon of questioning that all of these disciplines share--for they all equally engage fundamental questions such as "Who are we?"
 "What is just?"
 "What is truth?"
 "What is the world?"
 For this reason, I believe, philosophy is essential to any education in the arts and sciences, since it provides the best hope for a grasp of the comprehensive meaning of education itself.

 Phenomenological Reflections on Violence.
 A Skeptical Approach.
 Studies in Philosophy.
 New York: Routledge, 2017.

 Phenomenology, Architecture, and the Built World.
 Leiden: Brill, 2017.